frappe/erpnext/erpnext/docs/user/manual/en/human-resources/employee.md

 # Employee

-An individual who works part-time or full-time under a contract of employment, whether, and has recognized rights and duties is your Employee.
+An individual who works part-time or full-time under a contract of employment, and has recognized rights and duties is your Employee.

 In ERPNext, you can manage Employee master.
-The Employee master captures demongraphic, personal and professional details.
+The Employee master captures demographics, personal and professional details.

 <img class="screenshot" alt="Employee" src="{{docs_base_url}}/assets/img/human-resources/employee-view.gif">